How Much Does Boudoir Photography Cost in the Seattle Area, and Why?

 The Value of an Experience That Feels Transformative

 A boudoir session is not just about having photos taken.
 For many women, it is about stepping into a version of themselves they have not seen in a long time, or maybe have never seen at all.
-That kind of shift does not happen in a rushed environment.
-It happens when there is time, encouragement, and space to feel comfortable in your own skin.
+That kind of shift doesn’t happen in a rushed situation.
+It happens when there is time, encouragement, and space to feel comfortable in your own skin and with me with a camera in your face.

-When you invest in a full experience, you are investing in how you feel during the session, not just what you receive afterward.
-The images become proof of that moment.
-And that kind of proof is something most women carry with them long after the session is over.
+When you invest in a full experience, you are also investing in how you feel during the session, not just what you receive afterward.
+The images become proof of those moments.
+And that kind of proof is something most women carry with them long after our session is over.
+It really opens their eyes as to how others might really see them

 How to Decide What’s Right for You